ClassicFoliosDev/spaciable/README.md

 - runs a series of post deployment hooks
 - switches the load balancer to point traffic to the new EC2 instance
 - turns the old EC2 instance off, but keeps it around incase we want to revert back to it

+## Background Jobs

+Sidekiq uses threads to handle many jobs at the same time in the same process.
+All background jobs are queued up on Redis for Sidekiq to pick them up and process them.

+There are several named queues, as define in the `config/sidekiq.yml` file, to distribute the type of jobs that need to be performed and managed.
+By default ActionMailer will use the `mailer` queue, and ActiveJob will use the `default` queue.

+If you are logged in as a CF Admin you can access the Sidekiq dashbaord at `/sidekiq`.